North Carolina Highway 133: History

 In 2014, construction began on the 2.2 mi Long Beach Road Extension in Brunswick County which removed NC 133 from a concurrency with NC 211 and shortened its concurrency with NC 87.
 The project was completed on January 10, 2016.
 In 2016, construction on a diverging diamond interchange was completed at the US 17/US 74/US 76 interchange in Leland.

 Future

 The Wilmington Urban Area Metropolitan Planning Organization (WMPO) has identified three projects to be completed along NC 133 in New Hanover and Brunswick Counties.
 A widening project along Castle Hayne Road, between US 74 (Martin Luther King Jr. Parkway) and I-140 is planned to begin construction in 2030.
 The installation of a roundabout at the intersection of NC 133 and 23rd Street is projected to begin right of way acquisitions in 2022, with construction beginning in 2024.
-Additionally, the WMPO plans for the creation of a flyover interchange at the current intersection between NC 133, US 74, and US 421 west of the Isabel Holmes Bridge.
+Additionally, the WMPO plans for the creation of a flyover interchange at the current intersection between NC 133, US 74, and US 421 west of the Isabel Stellings Holmes Bridge.
 Construction of the flyovers is expected to begin in 2024.